On the last black Friday, Shopify made impressive results:

 Everything is run on Google Cloud

-But how did they manage to do it ?
-The recent article by Shopify Engineering explained the top 10 most useful tips and tricks for building resilient payment systems:
+But how did they manage to do it?
+The recent article by Shopify Engineering explained the top 10 most valuable tips and tricks for building resilient payment systems:

 Lower your timeouts.
 They suggest investigating and setting low timeouts everywhere possible.
 For instance, Ruby's built-in Net::HTTP client has a default timeout of 60 seconds to open a connection, write data, and read a response.
 This is too long for online applications where a user is waiting.